Work Smarter, Not Harder. – Carl Barks

 Before we tackle time management tips and skills, we should first know WHY it is this important to us.
 Sure, you can study and learn all the tips and skills for better time management but without knowing why we need it, and why it is important, you won’t get on the right track.
 Here are the reasons and factors that emphasizes on why it is important in our lives.

-Importance of Time Management At Work and Business
+At Work and Business

 Bad habits and lack of proper time management can damage an employee and the company where he or she works as well.
 The goals and mission of a company depend on how well the employees are working towards achieving these goals.
 Here are the top reasons why people should practice sound time management at their workplace.